West Hartford (Google Maps Location)

 May 28, 2009

 I had read about this museum in a local West Hartford magazine (we have about 7 somehow) called Seasons.
-It was another one of those “Oh wow” moments for me in that I did not know about the museum – and yet it’s only a couple miles, if that, from my house.
+It was another one of those “Oh wow” moments for me in that I did not know about the museum – and yet it’s only a couple miles from my house.

-It’s a “By appointment only” place, so I didn’t think too much about it until I was contacted by Freelance writer Dan and was told about his wishes to shop and write an article about me and this very blog.
+It’s an “appointment only” place, so I didn’t think too much about it until I was contacted by freelance writer Dan and was told about his wishes to shop and write an article about me and this very website.
 After a couple phone interviews, Dan wondered if we could spend a full CTMQ day together, doing what I do.
 I took him up on the offer and began preparing the most efficient, yet interesting day I could come up with.

 And since our day would begin with dropping Damian off at school and then shuttling him to daycare later, we had to spend the morning around West Hartford.
 Voila – Our first stop would be the ASD Museum.
 I contacted Gary Wait, the curator, tour guide and general all around great guy and made a date.

 As usual with these types of places, I had no idea what to expect.
 We had to go through security at the school, park and knock on the heavy door to where the museum is.
 Once Mr. Wait answered the door, I was “in my comfort zone,” so to speak.

 An older gentleman, with impeccable manners, sweater vest and tie, Mr. Wait was happy to receive us.
 The whole place feels like a cozy and homey grandfather’s house, complete with a soft tan carpet and yes, an actual grandfather human.
 We removed our shoes (although we were told we didn’t have to, because “the housekeepers will take care of it”) and began our tour.